althonos/pyfastani/README.md

 ## 🔧 Installing

-pyFastANI can be installed directly from [PyPI](https://pypi.org/project/pyfastani/), which hosts some pre-built CPython wheels for x86-64 Unix platforms, as well as the code required to compile from source with Cython:
+PyFastANI can be installed directly from [PyPI](https://pypi.org/project/pyfastani/), which hosts some pre-built CPython wheels for x86-64 Unix platforms, as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyfastani
 ```

 In the event you have to compile the package from source, all the required libraries are vendored in the source distribution, so you'll only need a C/C++ compiler.

 ## 💡 Example